Denis Irwin: International career

 Irwin played for the Republic of Ireland national under-19 team that qualified for the 1983 UEFA European Under-18 Championship and the 1984 UEFA European Under-18 Championship.
 He was capped 56 times for the Republic of Ireland between 1990 and 1999, and scored four goals.
 His first appearance came on 12 September 1990 (just after his move to Manchester United), when he helped them beat Morocco 1–0 in a friendly at Dalymount Park.
 He made his competitive international debut on 17 October 1990, when the national side began their UEFA Euro 1992 qualifying campaign with a 5–0 win over Turkey at Lansdowne Road.
 He scored his first international goal on 29 April 1992 in a friendly against the United States at Lansdowne Road.
-His final international appearance came on 17 November 1999, at the age of 34, when Ireland lost to Turkey in the UEFA Euro 2000 qualifying play-off second leg in Bursa.
-He played for his country at the 1994 World Cup.
+His final international appearance came on 17 November 1999, at the age of 34, when Republic of Ireland lost to Turkey in the UEFA Euro 2000 qualifying play-off second leg in Bursa.

+Irwin made his only international tournament appearance for Republic of Ireland at the 1994 FIFA World Cup in the United States.
+He started at right back in the team's first two group matches; a 1–0 victory against Italy and a 2–1 loss to Mexico.
+He was then suspended for Republic of Ireland's final group game (0–0 draw vs. Norway) and was an unused substitute in the 2–0 loss to the Netherlands in the Round of 16.

+Style of play

+Considered by pundits to be one of the best full-backs of his generation and in Premier League history, Irwin was comfortable with both feet, which allowed him to play either as a left-back or as a right-back.
+A good crosser of the ball, in 2021, Gary Lineker praised Irwin for his intelligence and passing ability.
+He was also known for his work-rate and consistency.
+Despite being a defender known for his strong tackling ability, he was also known for his eye for goal, courtesy of his abilities at free kicks and penalties; as such he was capable of assisting his team both defensively and offensively.